trisfaizal/Marketing-Site/_posts/2017-11-09-speed-up-your-jekyll-builds.md

 ## Environment

 Your production site might need to be translated into multiple languages and have everything compressed to ensure fast load times but you can avoid these while developing.
-Turning these off for development along with limiting the number of posts output with `--limit_posts`&nbsp;and not switching on `--lsi` &nbsp;will have a massive impact on build performance.
+Turning these off for development along with limiting the number of posts output with `--limit_posts` and not switching on `--lsi` will have a massive impact on build performance.

 ## Liquid